hamotime/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - VM in Azure (2 cpus, 8gb RAM minimum) running Windows 10 Pro
-- osTicket Installation Files.
+- OSTicket Installation Files.
 Refer to https://docs.osticket.com/en/latest/Getting%20Started/Installation.html for all the required files.
 Then, I recommend uploading to a folder in cloud storage and a public link to it.
 That way you easily download them to your VM.

 <h2>Installation Steps</h2>